 Minimum Wage Across Canada

-Starting Apr 1, 2024, a total of six Canadian provinces are raising the minimum wage per hour.
-The Federal government along with five other provinces and territories increased the minimum wage back in April, and BC followed suit as of June 1.
+Starting October 1, 2024, three Canadian provinces are raising the minimum wage per hour.
+The Federal government along with other provinces and territories increased the minimum wage earlier this year.
 Time to have a look at the minimum wage across Canada!
 The following table shows the current minimum wage across Canada and its respective effective date:

 Federal Minimum Wage